alpha-hack-program/eligibility-mcp-llamastack/README.md

 - I have just adopted two children, at the same time, aged 3 and 5, tell me if I'm elegible for the unpaid leave aid and which requirements I should meet.
 - I'm a single mom and I just had a baby, may I get access to the unpaid leave aid?

+## Example System Prompt

+You are a helpful AI assistant that uses tools.
+Answers should be concise and human readable.
+Avoid references to tools or function calling.

 ## Uninstall

 Unistall the helm chart.